 Black Friday Holiday Price Match

-As shoppers line up and count down the hours before stores open on Black Friday, some will come prepared with ads -- but not from the stores where they're waiting.
+As shoppers line up and count down the hours before stores open on Black Friday (or Thanksgiving morning, depending on the store), some will come prepared with ads -- but not from the stores where they're waiting.
 Why, you ask?
 This year on Black Friday, price-match policies at some retailers promise to honor deals advertised by competing stores and occasionally online competitors, as well.
-This is great news, as consumers can visit only one store at a time, and it's often hard to get to all the stores with desirable deals before their shelves have been cleared.
+This is great news because consumers can visit only one store at a time, and it's often hard to hit all the stores with desirable deals before their shelves have been cleared.

-Here are the Black Friday price-match policies for some of the most popular retail stores.
+Here are the Black Friday and holiday shopping price-match policies for some of the most popular retail stores.

 Best Buy.
-The electronics retailer matches prices posted by a number of online stores but excludes items for sale Thanksgiving Day through 11:59pm on the following Monday.
+The electronics retailer matches prices posted by several online stores but excludes items discounted from Thanksgiving Day through 11:59 p.m. the following Monday.

 Home Depot and Lowe's.
 These two home improvement retailers go beyond price matching.
-If you bring in a current ad for an identical item from a local competitor, both Home Depot and Lowe's will beat the price by 10 percent.
+If a shopper brings in a current ad for an identical item from a local competitor, both Lowe's and Home Depot will beat the price by 10 percent.